 Students are also important members of translational teams.
 Students provide new perspectives, creativity, enthusiasm and help with team productivity.
 Both undergraduate and graduate students are encouraged to participate in translational teams in many different ways, including involvement in research, delivering programs, working in communities and more.
 Search for opportunities on the Community Placements Database.

 Translational Teams at the College of Health Solutions

 The following translational teams are working to improve health outcomes with better solutions:

 - Autism Spectrum Disorder: Optimizing interventions, understanding co-occurring conditions and identifying biomarkers to optimize quality of life for individuals with Autism Spectrum Disorder, with a focus on underserved populations and vulnerable and aging adults.
 Team leads: Blair Braden and Maria Dixon.

 - Cancer Prevention and Control: Developing collaborative research with communities to improve cancer detection, prevention and quality of life with a focus on underserved populations.
 Team leads: Dorothy Sears and Linda Larkey.

 - Child Language and Literacy: Improving early literacy, language skills and health literacy in young children with disabilities or from low-income homes, and providing support to teachers working with these children in rural communities.
 Team lead: Shelley Gray.

-- COVID-19: Addressing the challenges of the COVID-19 pandemic through collaborative, translational research.
+- Infectious Disease Prevention and Public Response: Addressing the challenges of the COVID-19 pandemic through collaborative, translational research.
 Team leads: Brad Doebbeling, David Sklar, Matthew Scotch and Frank LoVecchio.

 - Improving Outcomes for Children with Cleft Palate: Addressing communication, feeding and access to care for children with cleft palate, and training the next generation of health workers in this field.
 Team lead: Nancy Scherer.